rscopes/rescope/readme.md

 ## What's the point ?

-Managing big app with an unique store state is a never ending story; Either way at some point we need to split & sync multiple stores or use complex mechanics to split & inherit multiple contexts.<br/>
+The set of data transformations of one or more applications can be divided into reusable data components with reactive state and result data.
+Just like React Components, for data. <br/>
+Of course, that's quickly said, in an application, the data must deal with complex dependencies, different contexts, custom data bindings, and so on. <br/>

 This is where reScope comes in: <br/>
-It offers a effective, flexible and familiar structure to organize and synchronize your data components. <br/>
+RS provide a effective, flexible and familiar structure to organize and synchronize your data components. <br/>
 It manage theirs dependencies, theirs scopes, persistence, active instances & much more.

-RS allow reusable data components with reactive state and result data.
-Just like React Components. <br/>

 ## How ?